Famous ice cream logos: The top American ice cream brands

 Ben and Jerry's Logo

-Ben and Jerry’s, founded by two enthusiasts – Jerry Greenfield and Ben Cohen – in 1978, has become a hallmark of ice cream.
+Ben and Jerry’s, founded in 1978 by two enthusiasts—Jerry Greenfield and Ben Cohen—has become a hallmark of ice cream.
 The brand originated from a humble partnership and was later acquired by global giant Unilever, expanding its horizons beyond its original boundaries.

-Ben and Jerry’s distribution geography is undoubtedly vast, spanning every continent and more than 615 specialty stores.
-The recognizable jars filled with a variety of delicious flavors adorn the shelves of many supermarkets, making it a favorite of many.
+Ben and Jerry’s distribution geography is vast, spanning every continent and more than 615 specialty stores.
+The recognizable jars filled with various delicious flavors adorn the shelves of many supermarkets, making it a favorite of many.

 An important element of the brand’s identity is its logo.
 Ben & Jerry’s emblem is a lively and playful word mark adorned with a distinctive slab-serif font.

 The white hue of the wordmark is not just a design move.
 It subtly conveys the brand’s commitment to high quality and purity of ingredients.
-It is framed by an elegant black banner with a bright orange border, further emphasizing the brand’s energetic spirit.
-Notably, the color orange is often associated with enthusiasm, passion, and creativity – attributes that fit well with Ben and Jerry’s innovative approach to creating unique ice cream flavors.
+The wordmark is framed by an elegant black banner with a bright orange border, further emphasizing the brand’s energetic spirit.
+Notably, orange is often associated with enthusiasm, passion, and creativity—attributes that fit well with Ben and Jerry’s innovative approach to creating unique ice cream flavors.

 Blue Bell Creameries